meeshkan/website/src/blog/posts/2020-09-01-profunctor-lenses.md

 ## Give us a choice!

-So "The Plus One Server" is the talk of the twon, and other devs are starting to notice.
+So "The Plus One Server" is the talk of the town, and other devs are starting to notice.
 Some are a little bit angry because they never asked for a `((+) 1.0)` and now it is part of their stack.
 A colleague approaches us and says:

 > Congrats on your accomplishment with "The Plus One Server."
 But now it's everywhere downstream and I don't work with numbers.
 Can you just ignore my input when you see it?